docker/docs/docker-for-windows/troubleshoot.md

 (for example, a shell script passed to `/bin/sh`).
 If Windows style line endings are used, `docker run` will fail with syntax errors.

-For an example of this issue and the resolution, see this issue on GitHub: <a href="https://github.com/docker/docker/issues/24388" target="_blank">Docker RUN fails to execute shell script (https://github.com/docker/docker/issues/24388)</a>.
+For an example of this issue and the resolution, see this issue on GitHub: <a href="https://github.com/docker/docker/issues/24388">Docker RUN fails to execute shell script (https://github.com/docker/docker/issues/24388)</a>.

 ### Recreate or update your containers after Beta 18 upgrade